cybertoothca/ember-cli-textarea-autosize/README.md

 The demonstration web application can be found here:
 [http://ember-cli-textarea-autosize.cybertooth.io/](http://ember-cli-textarea-autosize.cybertooth.io/).

-## What Does This Addon Do?
+## What Does This Add-on Do?

-This addon gives you access to the following _component_:
+This add-on gives you access to the following _component_:

 * `textarea-autosize` - an extension of the Ember.TextArea that
 produces a `<textarea>` that grows in height to fit the supplied